Watch: My Favorite International Spy & Political Thrillers. By Dish Stanley

 Argo (Netflix 2012 Film) is based on the true story of the 1979 Iranian hostage crisis.
 Depicts the CIA’s rescue of the six American civilians who escaped the takeover of the US Embassy in Tehran.
 Both riveting and darkly humorous, since the rescue involved a ridiculous fictitious scheme to film a sci-fi thriller in Iran.
 Watch the trailer here.

-Munich (PrimeVideo 2005) Directed by Spielberg, this is the true story of a historical tragedy, the massacre of Israeli athletes at the 1972 Munich Summer Olympics.
-It depicts Israeli secret agents in their efforts to track down orchestrators from the Palestinian Liberation Organization.
-It’s a thriller that both compels our disgust with the cycle of violence and makes us question the futility of vengeance.
+Munich (PrimeVideo 2005) is the true story of the massacre of Israeli athletes at the 1972 Munich Summer Olympics.
+Directed by Spielberg, it depicts Israeli secret agents in their efforts to track down orchestrators from the Palestinian Liberation Organization.
+It takes up the theme of the cycle of unending violence between Israel and terrorist organizations in Palestine.
 Watch the trailer here.

 And of course, these brilliant Le Carre Masterpieces!
-I rewatched all of these, originally based on masterpieces by British writer John Le Carre and the thrill is not gone.
+I recently rewatched all of these, originally based on masterpieces by British writer John Le Carre, and the thrill was not gone.
 Tinker Tailor Soldier Spy starring Gary Oldman, John Hurt (PrimeVideo 2011), The Spy Who Came In from the Cold (1965) starring Richard Burton, Smiley’s People (1982), The Little Drummer Girl (BBC 2018), The Night Manager (BBC 2016), A Most Wanted Man (2014).

 If you love me as much as I love you (and I really do love you!), then please help me grow by forwarding this {love} Letter to a friend!
 And I'd love to have you join us on instagram, facebook & twitter.